robbje/EnPEn/README.md

 # EnPEn

 There it is.
 The code producing all of my dissertation.
-It's academic and therfore it's ugly, won't compile and will lead to people code up the same stuff, just better (tm).
+It's academic and therefore it's ugly, won't compile and will lead to people code up the same stuff, just better (tm).

 ## What it does